dineshdilip2/Phonepe_pulse/README.md

 PhonePe Pulse is your window to the world of how India transacts with interesting trends, deep insights and in-depth analysis based on our data put together by the PhonePe team.

 ## Details about library's and modules used in this project:
-### OS Module:
+### OS :
 After importing the os module, you can use its functions and attributes by prefixing them with os..

-### Json Module:
+### Json :
 JavaScript Object Notation (JSON) is a standardized format commonly used to transfer data as text that can be sent over a network.
 It's used by lots of APIs and Databases, and it's easy for both humans and machines to read.
 JSON represents objects as name/value pairs, just like a Python dictionary.

+### pandas:
+Pandas is an open-source library that is made mainly for working with relational or labeled data both easily and intuitively.
+It provides various data structures and operations for manipulating numerical data and time series.
+This library is built on top of the NumPy library.
+Pandas is fast and it has high performance & productivity for users.
+### MYSQL:
+MySQL is a widely used relational database management system (RDBMS).MySQL is free and open-source.
+MySQL is ideal for both small and large applications.
+### Streamlit:
+Streamlit is a free and open-source framework to rapidly build and share beautiful machine learning and data science web apps.
+It is a Python-based library specifically designed for machine learning engineers.

+### Plotly:
+Plotly provides online graphing, analytics, and statistics tools for individuals and collaboration, as well as scientific graphing libraries for Python, R, MATLAB, Perl, Julia, Arduino, JavaScript and REST.